Bottomline-CFRM/datadog/README.md

 ## Overview

-The Mainframe Record and Replay solution has the capability of monitoring 3270/5250 Users noninvasivily via network traffic .
-The integration comes pre-built with fully customizable dashboards that bring the most crucial information on user activity and system performance to the surface.
+The Mainframe Record and Replay solution has the capability of monitoring 3270/5250 Users noninvasivily via network traffic .The integration comes pre-built with fully customizable dashboards that bring the most crucial information on user activity and system performance to the surface.

 ### Monitors